wietze/bitcoin-mcrl2/model/README.md

     $ ./bin/lps2lts -aerror -D -t1 -v model.lps model.lts

-Running this command, an lts will be generated.
+Running this command, an LTS will be generated.
 When the linearisation has completed, the number of states, depth and number of traces will be printed.
 ###On error actions
-If an `error` action occurs, the file 'model.lps_act_0_error.trc' will be generated, containing information about the trace that leads to the `error` action.
+If an `error` action is found while generating the LTS, the file 'model.lps_act_0_error.trc' will be generated, containing information about the trace that leads to the `error` action.
 To get the trace in plaintext, run `tracepp`:

     $ ./bin/tracepp model.lps_act_0_error.trc trace.txt